Manifold Graph Signal Restoration using Gradient Graph Laplacian Regularizer: Conclusion

 Deep learning approaches, especially autoencoder-based methods \cite{NetWalk} and \textit{graph convolutional network} (GCN) \cite{EGCN}, are also widely studied for graph embedding.
 However, pure deep learning methods require long training time and large memory footprint to store a sizable set of trained parameters.

-Our goal is narrower than previous graph embedding works in that we seek latent coordinates for nodes in a manifold graph solely for the purpose of defining GGLR for regularization.
-To be discussed in details in Section\;\ref{sec:general}, a manifold graph means that each node is a discrete sample of a low-dimensional continuous manifold, and thus \textit{graph embedding translates to the discovery of point coordinates in this low-dimensional manifold space}.
-This narrowly defined objective leads to a fast algorithm based on computation of eigenvectors.
+Our goal is narrower than previous graph embedding works in that we seek sampling coordinates for nodes in a manifold graph solely for the purpose of defining GGLR for regularization.
+To be discussed in Section\;\ref{sec:general}, a manifold graph means that each node is a uniform discrete sample of a low-dimensional continuous manifold, and thus \textit{graph embedding translates to the discovery of point coordinates in this low-dimensional manifold space}.
+This narrowly defined objective leads to an efficient method based on fast computation of extreme eigenvectors \cite{lobpcg}.